joao-pedrozo/react-calendar/README.md

 ## Final considerations

 I really enjoyed doing this challenge and I just think I messed up a little about styling, it was my first time using SASS with React and I kinda messed up about modules and BEM, using in some places and in others don't.
-In a daily basis I would spend more time without pressure to analize and implement following a pattern, but in this case I was kinda nervous xD.
-Anyway, thanks for reading, hope you guys enjoy my submition!
+In a daily basis I would spend more time without pressure to analize and implement following a pattern.
+Anyway, thanks for reading, hope you guys enjoy my test!